Nike profit tops targets but margins disappoint some

 The company’s shares were down 4 percent at $81.45.

-Additional reporting by Soundarya J in Bengaluru; Editing by Shounak Dasgupta
+Additional reporting by Soundarya J in Bengaluru; editing by Shounak Dasgupta and Sandra Maler